ismo-karkkainen/specificjson/README.md

 # Requirements

-For unit tests, you need https://github.com/onqtam/doctest to compile them.
+For unit tests, https://github.com/onqtam/doctest has been included via git subtree with prefix doctest.
-Install somewhere where `#include <doctest/doctest.h>` works.
-See test/port scripts for one option.

 # Building the script